ARGGGHHH!! THEY ALL LOOK GOOD! HOW DO I choose WHAT TO DO, THO? THEY ALL SOUND LIKE THEY'RE OK - SO HERE'S THE THING.....

 talking therapy would perhaps not be the first choice necessarily for someone

-coming to counselling with a phobia.
+coming with a phobia.

 For instance, I could sit in the opposite chair to